Learning Environment Standards, Procedures, and Policy

 Monitoring the Learning Environment

-VP&S has developed ongoing mechanisms to monitor and enhance the learning environment in all education settings including the classroom, laboratory, hospital, and clinic by:
+VP&S has developed ongoing mechanisms to monitor and enhance the learning environment in all education settings including the classroom, laboratory, hospital, and clinic.
+These efforts aim to both address challenges and celebrate positive examples by:

-- Soliciting reports from students of exemplary learning environments to celebrate and learn from them
+• Soliciting reports from students of exemplary learning environments

-- Developing a culture in which students feel safe reporting mistreatment events if they occur, so they can be addressed and avoided in the future
+• Developing a culture in which students feel safe reporting mistreatment events if they occur

-- Appointing a senior faculty learning environment advisor in each Columbia University Irving Medical Center (CUIMC) department to work with course directors, affiliate deans, and the sssociate dean for student affairs, support & services to address and follow up on any learning environment issues.
+• Appointing a senior faculty learning environment advisor in each Columbia University Irving Medical Center (CUIMC) department to work with course directors, affiliate deans, and the associate dean for student affairs, support & services

 Classification of Suboptimal Learning Environments

-At times students describe being treated in ways that are unacceptable and inconsistent with the VP&S Learning Environment Policy, as described below.
-VP&S differentiates among three types of unacceptable behavior and asks students to report them separately: mistreatment, creating a hostile learning environment, and unsafe patient care practices.
-The following videos have vignettes illustrating such behaviors.
-These videos were provided by Stanford University with the understanding that they are not to be copied or downloaded for distribution.
+Sometimes, students are treated in ways that are unacceptable and inconsistent with the VP&S Learning Environment Policy, as described below.
+VP&S distinguishes between four types of unacceptable behavior and requests that students report them separately: mistreatment, creating a hostile learning environment, unsafe patient care practices, and bias.

 Mistreatment Directed at a Medical Student